 Information Service (D-ATIS) both on a specified radio frequency and also, for subscribers, in a text message via data link to the cockpit or to a gate printer.
-TDLS also provides Pre-departure Clearances (PDC), at selected airports, to subscribers, there exists a selected airport to the second secon
+TDLS also provides Pre-departure Clearances (PDC), at selected airports, to subscribers, through a service provider, in text to the cockpit or to a gate printer.
+In addition, TDLS will emulate the Flight Data Input/Output (FDIO) information within the control tower.